Tick the button below if you would like to receive trade news!

 Looking to unsubscribe?
 Click Here.

 Fleas are unwelcome parasites which affect pets, people and homes.
 No one wants their dog to get fleas, and flea infestations can be a worry for dog owners.
 Knowing the signs and symptoms to look out for will mean you can identify and treat a flea problem more quickly.
-And if your dog does have fleas, knowing how to get rid of them and prevent future flea infestations will help you keep your dog and your home flea free.
+And if your dog does have fleas, knowing how to get rid of them and prevent future infestations will help you stay flea free.

 Dogs can get fleas from almost anywhere.
-But, it’s most likely they’ve picked a ‘hitchhiker’ flea that has jumped on during a walk.
-Or very occasionally adult fleas may jump from one animal to another if they are in close contact.
+But, it’s most likely they’ve picked a ‘hitchhiker’ flea during a walk.
+Very occasionally adult fleas may jump from one animal to another if they are in close contact.

-Providing you follow a regular flea treatment routine, it’s unlikely that this would lead to an infestation, as the flea treatment would kill them before they had a chance to multiply.
+If you’re regularly flea treating your dog, it’s unlikely hitchhiker fleas would lead to an infestation, as the flea treatment would kill them before they had a chance to multiply.
 But, if you don’t flea treat regularly, or there has been a gap in treatment, a flea infestation can occur.

-The easiest way to tell if your dog has fleas is to know what signs and symptoms to look out for.
+The easiest way to tell if your dog has fleas is by knowing what signs and symptoms to look out for.
 We’ve put together the 5 most common signs of fleas for you to look out for.

-Hair loss can result from the excessive scratching and biting, but it can also be due to Flea Allergy Dermatitis (FAD).
+Another reason for your dog’s hair loss of skin problems could be Flea Allergy Dermatitis (FAD).
 This is a condition both pets and people can suffer from.
 During a flea’s blood meal there is a transfer of saliva.
 If you or your dog are sensitive to flea saliva, the body will react by producing an allergic response.
-This is seen as a rash which is often painful and itchy.
+This is seen as a rash on the skin which is often painful and itchy.

-Fleas can cause a great deal of discomfort and irritation for your dog.
-You may notice they are more irritable than usual, behaving differently, or seeming to react to something that isn’t there as they can feel the fleas moving and biting on their skin, but can’t see them.
+Fleas can cause a great deal of discomfort and annoyance for your dog, so you may notice they’re more irritable than usual.
+Your dog could also appear to react to something that isn’t there as they can feel the fleas moving and biting on their skin, but can’t see them.

 If you see black specks on your dog’s coat or bedding, it’s highly likely your dog is suffering with fleas, especially if you haven’t flea treated in a while.
-These black specks are likely to be flea dirt, which is flea faeces (poo) containing undigested blood from your dog.
-If you haven’t flea-treated your dog for a while, this flea dirt could be a sign of a flea infestation, and you should take action immediately .
+These black specks are likely to be flea dirt, which is flea faeces containing undigested blood from your dog.
 A small amount of flea dirt is sometimes seen on correctly treated pets.
 If you’re up-to-date with your dog’s flea treatment and have protected your home, it is unlikely you have a flea infestation.

 If you have more than one pet, it is important to check and treat all animals for fleas.
 Even if one of your pets stays indoors, they could still become infested by the fleas picked up by your other pets.
 The most common flea found in the UK, the cat flea (Ctenocephalides felis) can affect both cats and dogs.